rutherford-nj/www.rutherfordboronj.com/community-events/_posts/2018-10-12-wwi-centennial.md

 • The Presentation of Colors by the Rutherford Veteran’s Alliance

-•  Program speakers Mayor Joseph DeSalvo, Jr. and Rod Leigh, Rutherford borough historian
+• Program speakers Mayor Joseph DeSalvo, Jr. and Rod Leith, Rutherford borough historian

 • Unveiling of the US Postal Stamp, Turning the Tide